GuoDCZ/mahc/README.md

 - [x] Chiihou

 ## TODO
-- validation a hand is possible (eg not having 20 east tiles :)
+- [x] validation a hand is possible (eg not having 20 east tiles :)
-- add all da yaku DONE
+- [x] add all da yaku DONE
-- validation on if yaku is there DONE
+- [x] validation on if yaku is there DONE
-- validate winning tile DONE DONE
+- [x] validate winning tile DONE DONE
-- propogate the errors up for a nice printout DONE
+- [x] propogate the errors up for a nice printout DONE
-- validate stuff like cant riichi and double riichi. all that haitei, chankan rinshan shizz DONE
+- [x] validate stuff like cant riichi and double riichi. all that haitei, chankan rinshan shizz DONE
+- [ ] file stdIn

 ## Contributing
 - If you spot a bug (which there probabably are many), put in an issue with how to reproduce it.